majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

 Verify NGINX Plus is running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Perform these steps from the NGINX Plus Master Instance.
+.. note:: Execute this command on the NGINX Plus Master Instance.

 .. code:: shell